All over the world, a currency can either be strong or weak, depending on many factors and economic policies of such country, financial experts say.

 Nigeria is so weak that black market rate at the exchange market overpowers the CBN official rate.

-We hope that African leaders look inward, consolidate on some of their economic gains to escape from the weakest currency zone.
+We hope that African leaders look inward, consolidate on some of their economic gains to join the league of strongest currencies in Africa.

 There are several ways weak currency can regain its value against major competitors at the international market.